all2god4god/TDLyrics/Help/Usuage/GUI Usage.md

-# Yep still working on it.

-Just need to find a good program that doesn't make me mad to add images into the documents

 # Startup window
 This is the most important window for everything you will be doing in TDLyrics(besides reprogramming for your own needs)